 Best of Switzerland Tours – city tours

-From wide range of the offers you can choose between trips taking place in the city of Zurich (from 2 to 5.5 hours), and day trips outside the city (up to 12 hours).
+From a wide range of the offers, you can choose between trips taking place in the city of Zurich (from 2 to 5.5 hours), and day trips outside the city (up to 12 hours).
 All trips start at the “Bus Terminal Silquai” station, which is 5 min. walking distance from the main train station.

 Excursions in the city of Zurich take place thru the whole year.
 They start between 9.00 a.m. and 3.30 p.m.

 The tourist offer includes trips combining travel by bus with travel by ship or by train, with chocolate tasting, and tours with dinner in a restaurant offering an original Swiss cheese fondue.
 Below are the most interesting ones, for more details, please visit the organizer’s website: Best of Switzerland Tours.